FlexI7Pro/Minecraft-Java-Security-Audit/warn.md

 ## No Other Pre-Auth Vulnerabilities Found

-The remaining login-phase serverbound packets all enforce tight size bounds:
+All other serverbound login packets have strict size constraints enforced:

 | Packet | Field | Bound |
 |--------|-------|-------|